omni/token-bridge/README.md

 Execute this command in the bridge root directory:

+for NPM installation:
 ```shell
 bash ./reset-lastBlock.sh <watcher> <block num>
 ```
-for NPM installation or
+for Docker installation:
 ```shell
 docker-compose exec bridge_affirmation bash ./reset-lastBlock.sh <watcher> <block num>
 ```
-for docker installation respectively, where the _watcher_ could be one of:
+where the _watcher_ could be one of:

 - `signature-request`
 - `collected-signatures`